“The map is not the territory.” - Alfred Korzybski

 Bio:

-Mindy Stricke is an interdisciplinary artist and researcher mapping vulnerability, authenticity, and belonging.
+Mindy Stricke is an interdisciplinary and community artist and researcher mapping our lives through play.
 Her work has been awarded grants and fellowships from the Folger Shakespeare Library, the Toronto Arts Council, the Ontario Arts Council, and the Canada Council for the Arts and has been exhibited and screened around the world.
 She has been featured in CBC Arts, The New York Times, Time, Newsweek, Japan’s Voce Magazine, Toronto Star, Modern Loss, What’s Your Grief, and the Smithsonian Institute of Photography book and exhibit, “Click!
 Photography Changes Everything.”
 A transplanted New Yorker now living in Canada, she is an affiliated researcher at the Centre for Oral History and Digital Storytelling at Concordia University.